The Challenges Facing Small and Midsize Businesses

 SAP Business One is a new breed of business management software built from the ground up exclusively for small and midsize businesses like yours.
 It draws on SAP’s more than 47 years of experience in creating business applications that serve the needs of millions of users worldwide.

-SAP Business One is available in 44 country localizations that support country-specific legal requirements.
+Available in 44 country localizations that support country-specific legal requirements.
 Countries which are not directly localized, may still use SAP Business One, using a similar localization, or use a local partner to customize the system for the local requirements.
 Furthermore, even within a given localization, users can choose from 28 languages in which to do their work.
 This means that if your company has employees who speak different languages, you can accommodate them.

 As the worldwide leader in business management software, SAP is committed to bringing comprehensive business management solutions to meet your current and future business needs.
 Helping you run your business smoothly is one of the most important jobs of SAP and its global network of certified SAP Business One partners.